dxt9140/CS455/README.md

 Exit:

-    The program will now exit.
+    The program will not exit.
 You should manually exit the program.
-By using control + C or command + C. If it doesn't work, close terminal or command Prompt.
+By using control + C or command + C. If it doesn't work, close terminal or command prompt.
     I tried to make it quit when user press ESC but there is some bug which we can fix later.